1. The May 1990 Elections

 To the situation in Arakan Baxter indeed devoted the whole of Chapter VII.
 However he nowhere used the designation "Rohingya" to describe one or more of the Muslim communities in the province, though the report does refers to another Muslim minority by ethnic name - "Mohamedan Kamans".
 Indeed, at no stage during their administration of Arakan from its capture in 1825 to independence in 1948 did the British even once use the designation "Rohingya" to describe these communities.

 The word did however come into use after independence in 1948, notably in the wake of a "jihadist" uprising which plagued Arakan from 1949 until 1961 when Northern Arakan was designated the Mayu Frontier District and placed under military administration.
-The Burmese Government itself flirted with the designation and occasional references are to be found in official reports and other documents to "Rohingya", but this flirtation, which included for a time a radio programme in the local dialect, was not sustained beyond 1962.
+The Burmese Government itself flirted with the designation and occasional references are to be found in official reports and other documents in the 1950s and 1960s to "Rohingya", but this flirtation, which included a radio programme in the local dialect broadcast from 15 May 1961 to 1 October 1965, soon faded away after the March 1962 coup by General Ne Win.

 Whence does the designation "Rohingya" originate?
 Most scholars, both Muslim and non-Muslim, seem agreed that it is derived directly or indirectly from the local Bengali name for Arakan of "Rohang" (given to the former Kingdom which fell to Burman forces in 1785 and whose capital was at Mrohaung, now known as Mrauk U).
 "Rohang" appeared at the time in several variations, including Reng, Roang, Rohhawn, Rossawn, Rung as well as Rakhain and Yakhain in Bumese.
 However, there is little or no evidence that at the time Muslim residents of Arakan, many of whom were deported to Amarapura in 1785 along with many more Buddhists, while others fled into Bengal, ever called themselves ethnically by any of these variations, whatever they may have called the region where they lived.